Awingfu/web-finance-app/README.md

 ## What is this

-This is a tool that will do random finance stuff such as:
+This is a NextJS/React app that contains tools that will do random finance stuff such as:

 1. Paycheck Calculator
+2. 401k Frontloading

 Planned features

-1. 401k Frontloading
-2. 401k Roth vs Traditional
+1. 401k Roth vs Traditional
-3. Budgeting
+2. Budgeting

+## Technology

+This app uses NextJS React with Typescript and SASS for component level styling.

+Upon merge to `main` branch, github actions will autodeploy this site to <https://awingfu.github.io/web-finance-app>.

+## How to Contribute

+`/pages` contains all of the React components in route form e.g. `pages/index.tsx` contains the home page and `pages/paycheck.tsx` contains the `<url>/paycheck` route.

+`src/components` contains all of the resusable React components used throughout the app such as header, tooltip wrapper, footer, and navigation bar.

+`src/utls` contains all of the constants, helper functions, and other useful items to import into the React components.

 ## References